exakat/php-dictionary/introduction.rst

 The PHP dictionary provides a list of words, concepts, keywords and expressions used commonly in the PHP ecosystem, with a short definition and extra links to more resources.

-The goal is to provide a place that gathers an entrypoint for each PHP notion, and help anyone reading an article understand it.
+The dictionary's goal is to provide a place for each PHP notions, and help anyone reading an article understand it.

+The dictionary doesn't aim to provide a complete presentation of the definitions : this is why there are external links to blogs, vlogs, documentation and disambiguation.
+Links to software are also provided without the guarantee to be systematic nor complete.

 Contributions
 -------------